isaac-mason/arancini/packages/arancini-react/README.md

 ## Advanced Usage

-### Entity and Space contexts
+### Entity context

-You can use the hooks `useCurrentEntitiy` and `useCurrentSpace` to access the current entity and space in a React component.
+You can use the `useCurrentEntitiy` hook to access the current entity in a React component.

 ```tsx
 import { Component } from '@arancini/core'